 People have said to me that they didn’t think we need to know God better.
 They think that when they become Christians, they are perfect already.
 I met one young woman who thought exactly that way.
 She was wrong, according to the Bible.
 How can we grow to be more like Jesus?

 On the one hand, the Bible says clearly that when people trust in Jesus as the only Pathway to heaven, God the Judge declares them not-guilty and right with him.
 However, those terms are legal ones.
 That is, though we are fully guilty before the Judge of the universe, he makes the pronouncement that we are guilt-free because Jesus took our guilty verdict on himself in our place to make us not-guilty and legally right with him.

 Then, we must grow up like a baby growing into an adult to become mature and stable in our Christian lives.
 Those changes must happen in our emotions, decisions, and thoughts.
-When I became a Christian, first, God taught my thoughts that Jesus rose from the dead.
+When I became a Christian, first, God changed my thinking to become convinced that Jesus rose from the dead.
 Second, I decided not to become a pastor, which was God’s will; he corrected me.
 Third, God healed my emotions of anger and anxiety.
-If you want to find out more, my autobiography is going to come out this year.
-Its present title is What God Has Done: My True God-Biography.
+If you want to find out more, you can read my autobiography, What God Has Done: My True Dramatic God-Biography.

 Of course, when we die as true believers in Jesus, our souls become perfect.
 Then, when Jesus returns, our bodies will be raised from the dead and transformed into perfect bodies to be rejoined with our souls in order to live in a perfect universe forever.
 What are your thoughts?